The Alsace Experience

 Our meeting/drop-off point is train station in Colmar, just 20 minutes from our base village of Kientzheim.
 Colmar is on the train line between Strasbourg and Mulhouse and does have several TGV trains each day, providing convenient access to Strasbourg, Paris, Charles de Gaulle airport, the EuroAirport (serving Mulhouse, France and Basel, Switzerland) and also southern France.

 Strasbourg is the capital city of Alsace and the official seat of the European Parliament.
 The medieval city is a UNESCO World Heritage site with both French and Germanic influences and a beautiful setting on the River Ill.
 You’ll definitely want to spend some time in Strasbourg before or after our week together.
+Other travelers have also enjoyed the small city of Mulhouse in the south of Alsace.
 We always recommend arriving in Europe at least one day before our week begins to allow time to adjust to the time difference and a buffer in the event of any travel delays.
 (We ask that you not spend the night in Colmar before our week begins, as we’ll spend a full day here as a group.)